shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FW.md

 ## Exponential Gradient

-Exponential Gradient (EG) is a FW strategy introduced by [Helmbold et al. (1998)](https://onlinelibrary.wiley.com/doi/10.1111/1467-9965.00058).
+Exponential Gradient (EG) is a FW strategy introduced by [https://doi.org/10.1111/1467-9965.00058](@citet).
 The authors assert that EG can nearly attain the same wealth as the best constant rebalanced portfolio (BCRP), discerned retrospectively from the actual market outcomes.
 This algorithm is notably straightforward to implement.

 See [`eg`](@ref).